Middlesbrough F.C.

-Middlesbrough Football Club (/ˈmɪdəlzbrə/ MID-əlz-brə) is a professional football club in Middlesbrough, England, who compete in the EFL Championship, the second tier of English football.
-Formed in 1876, they have played at the Riverside Stadium since 1995.
-The club played at Ayresome Park for 92 years, from 1903 to 1995.
+Middlesbrough Football Club (/ˈmɪdəlzbrə/ MID-əlz-brə) is a professional association football club based in Middlesbrough, North Yorkshire.
+They compete in the EFL Championship, the second level of the English football league system.
+Nicknamed the Boro, they were formed in 1876 and are the 11th oldest football league club in England and Wales.
+The club have played at the Riverside Stadium since 1995, having previously played at Ayresome Park for 92 years, from 1903 to 1995.